 A report on rural road safety by the United States General Accounting Office (GAO) found that several factors hinder efforts to improve rural road safety.
 The GAO report noted that these challenges include the large number of rural roads and the relatively low volume of traffic they carry, combined with the high cost of some desirable improvement.
-The GAO report also found federal highway funding cannot be used on many rural roads, most of which are the responsibility of local governments, which may have limited resources.49
+The GAO report also found federal highway funding cannot be used on many rural roads, most of which are the responsibility of local governments, which may have limited resources.

-The U.S. has a \$146 billion backlog in needed roadway safety improvements, according to a 2017 report from the AAA Foundation for Traffic Safety.
-The report found implementing these costeffective and needed roadway safety improvements on U.S. roadways would save approximately 63,700 lives and reduce the number of serious injuries as a result of traffic crashes by approximately 350,000 over 20 years.
+A 2017 report from the AAA Foundation for Traffic Safety found that implementing cost-effective and needed roadway safety improvements on U.S. roadways at a cost of \$146 billion would save approximately 63,700 lives and reduce the number of serious injuries as a result of traffic crashes by approximately 350,000 over 20 years.
+Thus, over a 20-year period, every \$100 million spent on needed roadway safety improvements would reduce the number of traffic fatalities by 44 and serious traffic injuries by 760.